 The rebar splicing around the opening and the use of the sister splices for quality control testing.
 Checks on the proper certification of the rebar and splice materials and worker qualifications may also be included.

-Witnessing of the integrated leak rate test (ILRT) of the containment.
+Witnessing of the containment pressure test or the integrated leak rate test (ILRT) of the containment.

 Fabrication, Installation, Examination, and Testing

-Fabrication, installation, examination, and testing with appropriate instrumentation are to be performed in accordance with the applicable ASME Code as stated above under Codes and Standards or the stipulations in the FSAR.
-The behavior of the repaired containment structure locally and globally as obtained from the the ILRT is to be assessed.
+Fabrication, installation, examination, and testing with appropriate instrumentation are to be performed in accordance with the applicable ASME Code as stated above under “Codes and Standards,” or the stipulations in the FSAR.
+The behavior of the repaired containment structure locally and globally as obtained from the containment pressure test or the ILRT is to be assessed.

 Generally, the facility technical specifications require periodic examinations of the containment integrity, including inspections of the tendons.
 It is not expected that those examinations will be altered by the restoration of the temporary containment access.
 Of concern however is the potential for degradation of the containment structural integrity or leak tightness that could result from the restoration.
 For example, tendon degradation could occur due to moisture intrusion via a pathway created in a damaged or inadequately restored tendon duct.
-An assessment should be made of the licensees measures and/or planned actions (e.g., analysis, testing, examination) to verify that containment integrity is maintained following the restoration.
-Assistance in performing this assessment should be coordinated with the via the Project Manager.
+An assessment should be made of the licensee’s measures and/or planned actions (e.g., analysis, testing, examination) to verify that containment integrity is maintained following the restoration.
+Assistance in performing this assessment should be coordinated with the ESEB via the Project Manager.

 Inspection and Quality Assurance